FarronF/limerick-council-meetings/meetings/2020/10/22-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development SPC - 22nd September 2020.md

 The Chair thanked everyone for logging in and for their valuable contributions.
 He also thanked the

-members of the executive present.---
+members of the executive present.
+---